1. Overview

 - Under Anthropic's commercial API terms, prompts and outputs submitted through the API are not used to train Anthropic's models.

-- Role: AI inference (Claude API) — powers intake suggestions, close-out field suggestions, and natural-language Q&A in Slack
+- Role: AI inference (Claude API) — powers the First-Pass Review, close-out field suggestions, and natural-language Q&A in Slack

 - Data processed: includes Slack message and thread content, not only structured metadata